 Reverse Osmosis or RO filters

 This type of filter removes pretty much everything.
 It is an excellent choice for hydroponic growers.
 If large amounts of water are required for your operation an RO filter can be installed at the source.
+The HydroLogic Stealth RO system is a customized reverse osmosis water filter that is capable of reducing up to 99% of most contaminants.
+It's built to give the maximum amount of flow from the membrane while sending less waste water to the drain, compared to similar RO filters.
 Using this type of filter will give you a clean slate to work with, enabling you to customize the nutrients being added back into your system.

 - Removes all dissolved solids from water, including chlorine and chloramine.